istio/istio.io/content/en/about/community/join/index.md

 {{< community_item logo="./group.svg" alt="Governance" >}}
-If you would like to learn more about Istio governance, please learn [how we do things](https://github.com/istio/community/blob/master/README.md) as a project, and in more detail learn about the [Istio Steering Committee information](https://github.com/istio/community/tree/master/steering) and the [Istio Technical Oversight Committee](https://github.com/istio/community/blob/master/TECH-OVERSIGHT-COMMITTEE.md).
+If you would like to learn more about Istio governance, please learn [how we do things](https://github.com/istio/community/blob/master/README.md) as a project, and read in more detail about the [Istio Steering Committee](https://github.com/istio/community/tree/master/steering) and the [Istio Technical Oversight Committee](https://github.com/istio/community/blob/master/TECH-OVERSIGHT-COMMITTEE.md).
 {{< /community_item >}}